5 things to do in Cinque Terre with kids

 After my hike from Monterosso to Vernazza it was time to explore this town.
 Vernazza has one small beach and a harbor that is just as small, but very charming.
 Both can be found next to each other and around it you will find a center plaza where you will find lots of restaurants where you can get great seafood and of course regional dishes like Trofie Al Pesto.

-I can highly recommend Gambero Rosso where I had a great bottle of wine, a delicious tagliatelle with lobster and one of the best starters I ever had in Italy: a large bruschetta with fresh tomatoes, burrata, anchovies, extra vergine olive oil with lemon and fresh basil.
+I can highly recommend restaurant Gambero Rosso.
+Here I had a delicious tagliatelle with lobster.
+And one of the best starters I ever had in Italy: a large bruschetta with fresh tomatoes, burrata, anchovies, extra vergine olive oil with lemon and fresh basil.

 Lemon and anchovies